perwendel/perwendel.github.io/_posts/tutorials/2015-07-31-spark-testing-functional.markdown

 date:   2015-07-31 10:34:52
 comments: true
 permalink: /tutorials/functional-testing
+category: intermediate
 summarytitle: Functional testing
-summary: In this post we will have a look at functional tests for Spark using cucumber.
+summary: Write functional tests for Spark using cucumber.
 ---

 <div class="notification"><em>This is part two of a two-part tutorial series on testing in which we outline how to write a testable Spark application from the ground up.